 The poll agency also directed that both Chakraborty and Meena would not be given any portfolio related to polls till the upcoming Assembly elections are over.

-Meanwhile, sources in the ECI said the poll agency is also likely to remove top police officials, including DGP Peeyush Pandey, additional DGP (Law and Order) Vineet Goyal and Kolkata Commissioner of Police (CP) Supratim Sarkar.
-The decision will be announced on Monday, sources said.
+The ECI also replaced top police officials, including DGP Peeyush Pandey and Kolkata Commissioner of Police (CP) Supratim Sarkar.

 The ECI on Sunday afternoon announced the election schedule for Bengal, which will go to the polls in two phases, on April 23 and 29.
 West Bengal is one of the most highly sensitive states in terms of violence and arsons during the pre- and post-polls period.

-Some senior serving and retired bureaucrats in the state felt that the removal of the CS was unprecedented in the history of West Bengal since the Independence.
+Senior bureaucrats in the state remarked that the removal of the CS was unprecedented in the history of West Bengal since the Independence.

 There has been large scale resentments among senior bureaucrats against the Mamata Banerjee government’s policy to allegedly appoint junior IAS and IPS officers in important posts in the administration.